[Bishop Strickland]:

 clear: this is not about personalities.
 It is not about preferences.

-not of an institution, but of the priesthood, the sacraments,
+an institution, but of the priesthood, the sacraments, and the

-and the Catholic Faith as it has been received, handed down,
+Catholic Faith as it has been received, handed down, and guarded for

 even celebrated – while those who hold fast to tradition are